TuxVinyards/qqX/README.md

 - Windows [language fixes](https://github.com/quickemu-project/quickemu/issues/1113) mean that all the downloads work, not just English

 - And qqX's config autotune fixes Windows boot issue [#1387](https://github.com/quickemu-project/quickemu/issues/1387#top)

+- The use of 'floatversion' allows qqX _exclusive fixes_ for multiple distro downloads not available in Quickemu

 See [FreeBird](https://github.com/TuxVinyards/qqX/wiki/FreeBird) wiki page for details on the built-ins